MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-flush-components-according-to-operation-output.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: d895ede7ec603b1f4892b1aacb2683f6ace11233
+ms.openlocfilehash: 366c450924367ba70eece30809035895c42a0838
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3779778"
+ms.locfileid: "3921633"
 ---
 # <a name="flush-components-according-to-operation-output"></a>Flush Components According to Operation Output
-For items that are set up with backward flushing method, the default behavior is to calculate and post component consumption when you change the status of a released production order to **Finished**.
+For items that are set up with backward flushing method, the default behavior is to calculate and post component consumption when you change the status of a released production order to **Finished** .

 If you also define routing link codes, then calculation and posting occurs when each operation is finished, and the quantity that was actually consumed in the operation is posted.
 For more information, see [Create Routings](production-how-to-create-routings.md).